JPGregg/Webp-Converter/README.md

 # Webp-Converter

-## Starting from given file, moves through every item within and converts Webp images to PNG.
+## Starting from given file, moves through every file and folder within and converts Webp images to PNG.